Mission and Guiding Principles

 *As set out in the Feasibility Study.
 See the GSDS Measurement Reporting and Evaluation Plan for more detail on this and other targets.

-We have clear responsibility and accountability for delivering our sustainability goals and targets in the roles and structure:
+We had clear responsibility and accountability for delivering our sustainability goals and targets in the roles and structure: